Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

-- I think that the best way to cook a turkey wing is in the slow cooker.
+- I think that the best way to cook a turkey wing is to make the turkey wing slowcooked in the slow cooker.

 - If you are someone who eats meat such as turkey, chicken, lamb and beef and likes the meat to be very tender and juicy, falling off the bone, then a slow cooker is a good investment.

-- This particular slow cooker recipe for turkey wings should suit you well.
+- This particular slow cooker recipe for how to make turkey wings should suit you well.

-I hope that you enjoy this slow-cooked turkey wing recipe as much as I do!
+I hope that you enjoy this how to make slow-cooked turkey wings recipe as much as I do!
 This is some delicious food!

 Slowcooked turkey wings

 1. Ingredients for slow cooker recipe for turkey wings